microsoft/rushstack.io-website/pages/api/heft-config-file.ijsonpathmetadata.pathresolutionmethod.md

 > This API is provided as a preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

+If this property describes a filesystem path, use this property to describe how the path should be resolved.

 <b>Signature:</b>

 ```typescript